promregator/promregator/docs/outbound-authentication.md

 The OAuth2XSUAA Authentication scheme allows to set the following additional configuration options:

-* `url` (mandatory for basic authentication): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
+* `xsuaaServiceURL` (mandatory for basic authentication): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
-* `cert_url` (mandatory for certificate-based authentication): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
+* `xsuaaServiceCertURL` (mandatory for certificate-based authentication): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
 * `client_id` (mandatory): specifies the client identifier which shall be used when authenticating at the OAuth2 server.
 * `client_secret` (mandatory for basic authentication): specifies the client secret which shall be used when authenticating at the OAuth2 server.
 * `client_certificates` (mandatory for certificate-based authentication): specifies the certificate (chain) which shall be used when authenticating at the OAuth2 server.